tadodotcom/esp_softap_provisioning/lib/src/proto/README.md

 Compilation requires protoc (Protobuf Compiler) and protoc-c (Protobuf C Compiler) installed.
 Since the generated files are to remain the same, as long as the proto files are not modified, therefore the generated files are already available under `components/protocomm/proto-c` and `components/protocomm/python` directories, and thus running cmake / make (and installing the Protobuf compilers) is optional.

+Compiling requires [protoc](https://grpc.io/docs/protoc-installation/) to be installed.
+If working with dart, you will also need the [protoc-plugin](https://pub.dev/packages/protoc_plugin).

 If using `cmake` follow the below steps.
 If using `make`, jump to Step 2 directly.

 ## Step 1 (Only for cmake)